How do I make an appointment?

 No, physiotherapists are trained to assess and treat appropriate conditions without medical referral, however if you wish to use medical insurance, many companies will only pay for treatment if this has been cleared by your doctor.

 How much will it cost?

-Home visits are variable according to distance from the clinic, and start at £60.
+Home visits are variable according to distance from the clinic, and start at £60 for 30 minutes.
 Some insurance companies require a written report following assessment, in this case the initial charge is £60.

 Will I be treated at my first visit?

 Yes, assessment and treatment are closely linked and treatment is started immediately.

 I have private health insurance, what do I do?

 I am registered with all the major insurance companies (BUPA, AXA PPP, Aviva, BCWA, WPA, Cigna, Nuffield Health, Vitality, and many more) and I am happy to arrange direct billing if you provide the necessary information.

 Please contact your insurance company to find out how to claim and mention my name, as claim numbers are often linked to individual therapists.
 If you have an excess on your policy you will need to pay this directly to me.